Watershed Councils Act & Implementation

 - Local Sponsors of Reclamation Projects

 The growing stress on our water supplies emphasizes our collective need to obtain necessary information, find paths to cooperation, reduce conflicts, educate a concerned public, support development of wise policy, and plan for our immediate and long-term futures as provided in the Watershed Councils Act.
 Our Legislature passed the Act in 2020 in part to prepare for times such as this.

-The Utah Watersheds Council will encompass the entire state.
+The Utah Watersheds Council will encompass the entire state and assist with the facilitation of the establishment of the local watershed councils.
 The 11 local watershed councils will follow the Division of Water Resource’s hydrologic basin map.
 A twelfth local watershed council for the Great Salt Lake Basin will also be organized.

 - Bear River